Curriculum for the Bioregion

 We see "curriculum for the bioregion" not as a single, add-on course.
 Rather, we envision a collection of teaching approaches that could be used in existing courses and that engage students with the issues facing the bioregion.
 We also envision a community of faculty and staff engaging students in bioregional learning with those people and organizations working on solutions.

-To reach large numbers of students, the Curriculum for the Bioregion initiative is enabling college faculty to build sustainability concepts and place-based learning into a wide array of undergraduate courses.
+To reach large numbers of students, the Curriculum for the Bioregion initiative supports college and university faculty as they build sustainability concepts and place-based learning into a wide array of undergraduate courses.
+The project holds workshops and conferences and shares teaching and learning approaches in the online Curriculum for the Bioregion Curriculum Collection housed at the highly regarded Science Education Resource Center at Carleton College.